Treasury wants warrants, repayment from major U.S. airlines on 30% of grant money -sources

-U.S. Treasury Secretary Steven Mnuchin told major airlines on Friday he wants them to repay some of the $25 billion in cash grants the U.S. Congress approved last month to cover payroll costs, three industry officials briefed on the matter told Reuters.
+U.S. Treasury Secretary Steven Mnuchin told major airlines on Friday he wants them to repay some of the $25 billion in cash grants the U.S. Congress approved last month to cover payroll costs as airlines weather an unprecedented crisis due to the coronavirus, three industry officials briefed on the matter told Reuters.
 The Treasury said in a statement Mnuchin will not require passenger air carriers that will receive $100 million in payroll assistance or less to provide compensation and "funds will be available promptly upon approval of their applications."

+Under the terms laid out in the statute, companies receiving funds cannot lay off employees before Sept.
+30 or change collective bargaining agreements, two conditions for which labor unions had lobbied aggressively.
+The bill has restrictions on stock buybacks, dividends and executive compensation.

-"We have a great plan for the airlines.
-We've got to keep the airlines going.
-You know it's never been a great business but it's a very vital business for the country," Trump said on Friday.
-Under the $2.3 trillion CARES Act, passenger airlines are eligible for $25 billion in cash grants for payroll while cargo carriers can get $4 billion and airport contractors like caterers and airplane cleaners $3 billion.
+The choice of grants as a type of support is sensitive in the airline industry after a 2015 spat in which U.S. carriers accused Gulf carriers of receiving $50 billion of air including grants to set up competing Middle East hubs, a charge they denied.
+Under the $2.3 trillion CARES Act, passenger airlines are eligible for $25 billion in cash grants for payroll while cargo carriers can get $4 billion and airport contractors like caterers and airplane cleaners $3 billion, in addition to a separate loan package for which they can apply in the months ahead.

 Reuters reported on Thursday that the six largest U.S. airlines -- American Airlines, United Airlines, Delta Air Lines Southwest Airlines Co, JetBlue Airways Corp and Alaska Airlines -- are expected to get around 90% of the $25 billion package.
 Airlines say they are suffering the worst crisis of their history as travel demand has dwindled to less than 5% of normal levels.
 Several major U.S. airlines filed for Chapter 11 bankruptcy protection from creditors after the Sept.
 11, 2001 attacks or the 2009 financial crisis.